cerplot/luigi/doc/parameters.rst

 conversion from strings to Python types.
 This way you can invoke the job on the command line eg. by passing ``--date 2012-05-10``.

-The parameters are all set to their values on the Task object instance, i.e.
+The parameters are all set to their values on the Step object instance, i.e.

 .. code:: python